Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Introduction

-Previous studies about media polarization use heuristics to detect communities and informal sequential analysis for time variation, while we propose a formal statistical framework for dynamic polarization analysis.
+Previous studies about media polarization use heuristics to detect communities and informal sequential analysis for time variation, while we propose a formal statistical framework for dynamic polarization analysis, treating polarization as a collective feature of the actors involved.

-In particular, we introduce a novel dynamic Latent-Space (LS) network model which exploits both time-varying online audience-duplication network data and textual content to characterize a set of news outlets both in terms of a dynamic latent political-leaning dimension and in terms of popularity via individual effects.
+In particular, we introduce a novel dynamic LS network model that leverages both time-varying online audience-duplication network data and textual content to characterize a set of news outlets in terms of both a dynamic latent political leaning dimension and popularity via individual effects.

-LS models \citep{hoff2002latent} project the nodes of a network on a lower $d$-dimensional latent space.
-Extensions of the original model include e.g. a dynamic component for the latent coordinates \citep{friel2016interlocking,sewell2016latent, kim2018review}, mixtures of latent coordinates (see \citealp{handcock2007model}) or extensions to multi-layer networks (see \citealp{gollini2016joint,AOASDangelo,sosa2022latent}).
+LS models project the nodes of a network on a lower $d$-dimensional latent space \citep{hoff2002latent}.
+Extensions of the original model include, e.g. a dynamic component for the latent coordinates \citep{friel2016interlocking,sewell2016latent, kim2018review}, mixtures of latent coordinates (see \citealp{handcock2007model}), and common or multiple latent spaces for multi-layer networks (see \citealp{gollini2016joint,AOASDangelo,sosa2022latent}).
 The statistical properties of LS models have been addressed by \citet{rastelli2016properties} for binary networks, while \citet{barbera2015birds} presents an early application of LS modeling for the estimation of latent ideology on social media and \citet{denicola23} provides a static assessment of media polarization using LS models.

 Our paper adds to the methodological literature in several respects: \begin{itemize}

 \item The latent coordinates of our LS model provide a novel measure of media bias which combines information from network data (e.g. \citealp{barbera2015birds}) and from a state-of-the-art text-based indicator (e.g. \citealp{gentzkow2015media,garz2020partisan});